 where, $\overline{\midx{\tau}}=(\overline{\tau_1},\overline{\tau_2},\ldots,\overline{\tau_d})$, $\overline{\midx{\nu}}=(\overline{\nu_1},\overline{\nu_2},\ldots,\overline{\nu_d})$, the core tensor $\ts{K}(\overline{\midx{\tau}},\overline{\midx{\nu}})$ is a subtensor of $\ts{K}$, and $\mat{U}^k$ and $\mat{V}^k$ are the factor matrices for modes $k$ and $d+k$, respectively.

-Note that the tensor diagram of \cref{eqn:tuckerID} is exactly the same as Tucker decompositions or high-order singular value decompositions (HOSVD) \cite{de2000multilinear}.
-Both decompositions provide a canonical form of ``core and factor product'' tensor approximation.
-See \cref{fig:tensor_diagram_part}(a) for the tensor diagram of \cref{eqn:tuckerID} for a 4-mode tensor.
-Unlike the Tucker decomposition that leads to orthonormal factor matrices, the proposed decomposition leads to factor matrices with bounded entries and the core tensor with the original tensor entries.
-Therefore, the proposed decomposition is named Tucker-like interpolative decomposition (Tucker ID).
-It is worth noting that there exist several interpolative tensor decomposition algorithms \cite{cai2021mode,mahoney2006tensor,malik2020fast,saibaba2016hoid}.
-However they either use original tensor entries in the factor matrices (instead of the core tensor) \cite{mahoney2006tensor,saibaba2016hoid,cai2021mode} or rely on a different tensor diagram \cite{malik2020fast}.
-As will be seen in \cref{sec:butterflytensor}, the Tucker ID algorithm is a unique and essential building block of the tensor butterfly algorithm.
+See \cref{fig:tensor_diagram_part}(a) for the tensor diagram of \cref{eqn:tuckerID} for a 4-mode tensor, \ylrev{which has the same diagram as other existing Tucker decompositions such as high-order singular value decompositions (HOSVD) \cite{de2000multilinear}.
+However, unlike HOSVD} that leads to orthonormal factor matrices, the proposed decomposition leads to factor matrices with bounded entries and the core tensor with the original tensor entries.
+Therefore, the proposed decomposition is named \ylrev{Tucker-type} interpolative decomposition (Tucker-ID).
+It is worth noting that there exist several interpolative tensor decomposition algorithms \cite{cai2021mode,mahoney2006tensor,malik2020fast,saibaba2016hoid,minster2020randomized}.
+However they either use original tensor entries in the factor matrices (instead of the core tensor) \cite{mahoney2006tensor,saibaba2016hoid,cai2021mode} or rely on a different tensor diagram \cite{malik2020fast}. \ylrev{Note that the structure-preserving decomposition in \cite{minster2020randomized} is similar to Tucker-ID but relies on sketching instead of proxy indices for the construction.} As will be seen in \cref{sec:butterflytensor}, the Tucker-ID algorithm is a unique and essential building block of the tensor butterfly algorithm.